For many years, GreenTech

 they claim that 12% efficiency is 7 times the theoretical limit for microalgae.

-This is blatant disinformation.
+This is plain disinformation.
 A practical gross solar efficiency has been

 in the range of 1-3%, but the losses have much less to do with the nature of